wegowise/polymorpheus/README.md

 ## Credits and License

 * This gem was written by [Barun Singh](https://github.com/barunio)
-* It uses the [Foreigner gem](https://github.com/matthuhiggins/foreigner) under the hood for Rails < 4.2.
+* Older, unsupported versions of this gem use [Foreigner gem](https://github.com/matthuhiggins/foreigner) under the hood for Rails < 4.2.

 polymorpheus is Copyright © 2011-2015 Barun Singh and [WegoWise]( http://wegowise.com).
 It is free software, and may be redistributed under the